List of tallest buildings in New York City: Tallest buildings by pinnacle height

 Tallest buildings in NYC, by pinnacle height, including all masts, antennae, poles, etc., whether architectural or not.

-This list ranks buildings in New York City based on pinnacle height measurement, which includes antenna masts.
+This list ranks buildings in New York City by pinnacle height, including antenna masts.
 Standard architectural height measurement, which excludes non-architectural antennas in building height, is included for comparative purposes.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year in which a building was completed.